 Elizabeth Knup is the foundation's regional director in China, overseeing all grant making in the country from Ford's Beijing office.
 Prior to joining Ford in 2013, she served simultaneously as chief representative of Pearson PLC, one of the world’s foremost education and publishing companies, and as president of Pearson Education in China.

 Having dedicated her career to developing stronger ties between China and the rest of the world in the education, nonprofit, and business sectors, Elizabeth started out at the National Committee on US-China Relations where, from 1988-98, she focused on expanding educational opportunities and strengthening social institutions in Beijing.
 In 1998, she moved to Nanjing and served as the American co-director of the Hopkins-Nanjing Center for Chinese and American Studies, overseeing the establishment of the center’s Institute for International Relations and a summer immersion Chinese language program.
 Later, she joined Kamsky Associates, a business strategy and investment advisory firm in Beijing.

-Elizabeth serves on the boards of the National Committee on US-China Relations and the Institute for Sustainable Communities, where she is board secretary and a member of the Governance Committee.
+Elizabeth serves on the board of the National Committee on US-China Relations and is the member of the program committee of that board.
 Earlier, she held seats on the boards of the Capacity Building and Assessment Center (CBAC), the Global Environment Institute (GEI), and the Lingnan Foundation, a supporter of education initiatives in southern China.
 She also served on the boards of the American Chamber of Commerce and the British Chamber of Commerce, both in Beijing.

 Elizabeth has a master's degree from the University of Michigan's Center for Chinese Studies and a bachelor's degree in political science from Middlebury College.